godhelpjun/mk-sql-data/README.md

 operating system.

 The app generates SQL code for SQL databases.
 The code should be usable for other databases, too.
+Via DBO a lot of databases are supported.
 Give it a try and inform me, when you succeeded in using the generated code with another SQL dialect, please.

 Import the generated SQL file into the database with